New Jersey Lottery: Lottery Bingo

 Lottery Bingo was a Pick 5 style game.
-The release end dates are unknown.
-It was drawn only on Wednesdays.
-The player needed to chose 1 number from each letter columns(for example: B5 I24 N35 G52 and O75).
-The drawing was used one machine with 5 bingo cages(the first cage loaded with the B numbers, the second with the I numbers, and so on).
+The game ran from February 6, 1980 to July 29, 1981.
+It was only drawn on Wednesdays.
+The player needed to choose 1 number from each letter column (for example: B15 I30 N45 G60 and O75).
+The drawing used one machine with 5 bingo cages(the first cage loaded with the B numbers, the second with the I numbers, and so on).
+Players had to match all five bingo numbers in the exact order to win a prize.
+There were prizes for matching 2, 3, or 4 numbers in the exact order.
+The prize structure for the game was unknown.

 Monopoly Millionaires' Club

 Monopoly Millionaires' Club began on October 19, 2014.
 Its only jackpot winner was purchased in New Jersey.
 In December 2014, it was announced that due to low sales among the 23 members, sales of the game were to be suspended.